january3/vtree2/docs/index.md

 ## BUGS

+- ✔ ~~if alias columns are not present, add_labels ignores aliases attached to the object.
+This is an issue for patterns. add_labels should check not only the columns, but also get_aliases(vtree)~~
+- plot(pattern, legend=TRUE) does not work, b/c summaries do not contain
+  the virtual node “pattern”
+- ✔ ~~plot(pattern, legend=“tiny”) does not work either, but does not
+  throw an error. (the colors of the titles were set to background)~~
 - ✔ ~~vertical layouts do not work with Sankey connectors~~
 - ✔ ~~padding doesn’t work for adaptive fonts (layout=“prop”) (cannot reproduce)~~